nguyenbeo/spring-websocket-demo/README.md

 * SockJsClient
 * Stomp.js

+# How to run
 Steps to run the application are pretty simple:
 * Download the code
-* Run the following command:
+* Run the following command: mvn spring-boot:run
-mvn spring-boot:run
 * Open up the following link on a web browser: http://localhost:8080